 So Marcia appears at the Rovers, asking “room for a little ‘un?” at the table with Audrey, Rita, Gail, Sally and Mary.
 Rita and Mary, even Sally, pick their jaws off the floor quite quickly and are fine towards Marc/Marcia.
 Not so Gail and Audrey.
 Later, Audrey tells Marc she had thought and hoped she could handle it but she can’t: their relationship is over.
 And she’s devastated, both at losing him and at being less open-minded than she thought she was.

 Kylie, who has created chaos because David didn’t phone her on her birthday, realizes it’s all over when she sees Marc in the Rovers as Marcia.
 She has no more cards up her sleeve to get out of this mess.
-Of course, it’s all Gail’s fault for causing what Kylie calls this “nightmare on Coronation Street” when moaning to new BFF Eva.
+Of course, it’s all Gail’s fault, Kylie moans to new BFF Eva, for causing what she calls this “nightmare on Coronation Street”.

-Another storyline I must mention as unfolding beautifully was Owen, Katie and Ches recognizing the possibility of Katie’s baby having the disease Izzie has.
+Another storyline I must mention as unfolding beautifully was Owen, Katy and Ches recognizing the possibility of Katy’s baby having the disease Izzie has.
 The writers gave a lot of material for thought and the actors portrayed it deftly.
-All told, these episodes were Corrie Street at its best.
+All told, these episodes were Corrie at its best.